 Years of Experience

-Average pay is around $96K per year for those with five to nine years of experience.
-The largest slice of the Sandia National Laboratories workforce (29 percent) has been working for one to four years and earns, on average, $88K annually.
+For those with one to four years of experience, median paychecks reach around $85K per year.
+The largest slice of the Sandia National Laboratories workforce (27 percent) has been working for five to nine years and earns, on average, $105K annually.

 Certifications and Degrees